SteveLTN/https-portal/README.md

     MYSQL_ROOT_PASSWORD: '<a secure password>'
 ```

 Then run `docker-compose up` command in the same directory.
-Moment later
+A moment later
 you'll get a WordPress running on
 [https://wordpress.example.com](https://wordpress.example.com).